ISO 9000 Series of Quality Standards

 - What is a Quality Management System?

-The ISO 9000 series of quality – related documents was created by the International Organization for Standardization (ISO) as international requirements for quality management systems.
-Now that ISO 9000 is in more than 178 countries with over one million registrations it is common in the business world.
+The ISO 9000 series was created by the International Organization for Standardization (ISO) as international requirements and guidelines for quality management systems.
+It was originally introduced in 1987 and over the years has established itself in the global economy having been adopted in over 178 countries with over one million registrations.

-- ISO 9000 Fundamentals and Vocabulary referenced in all ISO 9000 Standards.
+- ISO 9000 Quality management systems – Fundamentals and Vocabulary, referenced in all ISO 9000 Standards.

-- ISO 9001 contains the requirements an organization must comply with to become ISO 9001 certified.
+- ISO 9001 Quality management systems – Requirements, contains the requirements an organization must comply with to become ISO 9001 certified.

 ISO 9001 lists requirements, while the other standards in the 9000 family provide guidelines and information.
 People often say “ISO 9000 certified“, but what they mean is they have met the requirements of the ISO 9001 standard.
 Read more about ISO 9001 Certification.

-The series is not industry specific and is applicable to any manufacturing or service organization.
+The series is not industry specific and is applicable to any manufacturing, distribution or service organization.
 It is managed by Technical Committee (TC) 176, comprised of international members from many industries and backgrounds.

 ISO 9000 (1994) originally had three QMS models depending on the primary function: